 Again in the case of secondary, the voltage induced across the secondary winding, E2 does not totally appear across the load since it also drops by an amount I2R2, where R2 is the secondary winding resistance and I2 is secondary current or load current.

 Similarly, voltage equation of the secondary side of the transformer will be

 Theory of Transformer On Load, With Resistance As Well As Leakage Reactance in Transformer Windings

 Now we will consider the condition, when there is leakage reactance of transformer as well as winding resistance of transformer.

 Let leakage reactances of primary and secondary windings of the transformer are X1 and X2 respectively.

 Hence total impedance of primary and secondary winding of transformer with resistance R1 and R2 respectively, can be represented as,

 We have already established the voltage equation of a transformer on load, with only resistances in the windings, where voltage drops in the windings occur only due to resistive voltage drop.
 But when we consider leakage reactances of transformer windings, voltage drop occurs in the winding not only because of resistance, it is because of impedance of transformer windings.
 Hence, actual voltage equation of a transformer can easily be determined by just replacing resistances R1 & R2 in the previously established voltage equations by Z1 and Z2.

 Therefore, the voltage equations are,

-Resistance drops are in the direction of current vector but reactive drop will be in perpendicular to the current vector as shown in the above vector diagram of transformer.
+Resistance drops are in the direction of current vector but, reactive drop will be perpendicular to the current vector as shown in the above vector diagram of transformer.